Fall 2019 TV preview: All your favorites, plus the return of Ratched

 For more information on New Amsterdam, see the show’s website.

-The ongoing physician-centric narrative of much U.S. prime time television is exemplified by shows like Grey’s Anatomy and The Good Doctor.
-In fairness, shows like Chicago Med and The Resident do offer some substantial examples of nursing skill, advocacy, and autonomy.
-However, for most Hollywood shows, handmaiden portrayals remain the norm, and only the amazing Call the Midwife can be expected to offer a consistently good portrayal of nursing—in the 1960s.
+The physician-centric narrative of much U.S. prime time television is exemplified by shows like Grey’s Anatomy, The Good Doctor, and New Amsterdam.
+In fairness, shows like Chicago Med and The Resident do offer examples of nursing skill, advocacy, and even autonomy.
+But for most Hollywood shows, handmaiden portrayals remain the norm, and only the amazing Call the Midwife can be expected to offer a consistently good portrayal of nursing—in the 1960s.

 With all these shows, we need your help!
 Please first sign all our petitions, speak to show creators, and consult our Take Action page for more ideas.
 Since we cannot monitor the world’s media by ourselves, please watch one or more of the shows with a nursing element and let us know if you see a good or bad portrayal at email@example.com.
 If we all work on a piece of the puzzle, we can build a society that respects nursing in line with its true worth, helping to strengthen the profession so nurses can deliver better patient care.